collabserver/collabserver-datatypes/README.md

 - GSet: Grow-only set
 - LWWRegister: Last-Write-Wins Register
 - PNCounter: Increment / Decrement counter

-> Warning: I wrote the CvRDTs as an example and they may not fit actual use.

 # CRDTs operation / academic description